ERnsTL/flowd/README.md

 The ```flowd``` (for *flow daemon*) is a *runtime environment* for the execution of FBP processing networks, to be defined by a programmer, which then constitutes an *application* or processing system of some kind.

-The act of programming is thus shifted from entering strings and lines of tailor-made program source code to a more graphical and potentially visual kind of programming, based on the combination and connection of re-usable *black boxes* working together in a *mappable* processing network resp. application.
+The act of programming is thus shifted from entering strings and lines of tailor-made program source code to a more graphical and visual kind of programming with direct feedback of the changes just made, based on the combination and connection of re-usable *black boxes* working together in a *visually drawable and mappable* processing network resp. application.

+The network is the application, in which *[the data must flow](https://en.wikiquote.org/wiki/Dune_(film)#Others)* ;-)

 You can find out more about this paradigm on J. Paul Morrison's website linked above.